myreceiptt/nota-mini-app/README.md

 vercel --prod
 ```

-This will publish the updated manifest.
+This will publish the updated manifest and associated proof.

 ---

 ## Roadmap / Ideas

-This repository is intentionally small and opinionated so that it can serve as a playground for NOTA experiments maintained by Prof. NOTA and Prof. NOTA Inc.
+This repository is intended as a living playground for NOTA-themed experiments by Prof. NOTA and Prof. NOTA Inc. Some natural next steps include:

-Possible future experiments include:
+- **Alternative NOTA / MyReceipt experiences**

-- Alternative NOTA experiences (e.g. “NOTA of the day”, reflections, prompts)
+  - “NOTA of the day”
-- Simple onchain actions via Base Accounts (minting, stamping, proof-of-presence)
+  - Reflection prompts
+  - User-authored receipts (“My receipt of today is…”)

+- **Personalisation**

+  - Allow users to append or fully author their own MyReceipt text
+  - Different “modes” (random template vs. custom-first)

+- **Receipt history (offchain)**

+  - Store per-user receipt logs keyed by Farcaster `fid`
+  - Surface recent receipts as a personal timeline or “ledger”

+- **Webhook + metrics**

+  - Use `/api/webhook` to log Base Mini App events (e.g. saves, launches)
+  - Simple dashboards / stats around MyReceipt usage

+- **Onchain hooks (Base)**

+  - Mint or “stamp” a MyReceipt as an onchain artefact
+  - Proof-of-presence / proof-of-reflection flows
-- Small utilities around $myreceipt or other Prof. NOTA narratives
+  - Tiny utilities around **$myreceipt** or other Prof. NOTA narratives (purely experimental, non-financial)

 Any actual use, remix, or redistribution of this codebase must follow the terms described in the `LICENSE` file.
-If you are interested in collaborations or specific permissions, please reach out using the contact information in `LICENSE`.
+If you are interested in collaborations or specific permissions, please refer to the contact information in `LICENSE`.

 ---